urql-graphql/urql/docs/basics.md

 from the API.

 > _Note:_ `'network-only'` and `'cache-and-network'` are extremely valuable
 > given the limitations of the default cache.
-The can be used to ensure
+They can be used to ensure
 > that data skips the cache, if it's clear to you that the result will
 > need to be up-to-date.